siawyoung/remerge/README.md

 This example shows how Remerge can be used in conjunction with libraries that expose reducers to hook into Redux state, such as React Router Redux and Redux Form.

 ## Getting started

+>Remerge is also distributed as a standalone script.
+See [Part 7 - Standalone usage](docs/7-standalone-usage.md) for more detail.

 **Install**